 + PRO: High salaries

-Most expats transferred from other offices or headhunted can look forward to a good remuneration package that can include various subsidies – for example, an education allowance for expats with children.
+Most expats who are transferred from other offices or headhunted can look forward to a good remuneration package that can include various subsidies, such as an education allowance for those with children.

 - CON: One of the highest costs of living in the world

-Switzerland currently has two cities in the top ten list of most expensive cities for expats to live in, and Zurich is one of them.
+Switzerland currently has four of the top five most expensive cities for expats to live in, and Zurich is one of them.
 Schools, public transport and health insurance are famously pricey, and the cost of living, in general, is expensive.

 Lifestyle and culture in Zurich